lukkelele/LkEngine/README.md

 </a>

 **LkEngine** (pronounced *Lukkel-Engine*) is a game engine written in C\++20. <br>
-The sole reason for the project is to learn more and have fun.
+This project is for fun and to learn more.
 I really enjoy coding so I have a blast doing it.<br>
-I have lots of ideas that I want to see if they could work and this project has been a very good environment for me to try stuff out.
+I have lots of ideas that I want to see if they could work and this project is good environment for me to try stuff out.
 <br>
 <br>
 The goal is to have an application with an API that is good for performance and easy to use.<br>